-26. The subject of the dispute referred to the Court is the appeal of the Applicants against the validity and correctness of the decision of the ICAO Council dated 29 June 2018 in relation to Application (A) as filed by Qatar with the ICAO on 30 October 2017.
+27. The subject of the dispute referred to the Court is the appeal of the Applicants against the validity and correctness of the decision of the ICAO Council dated 29 June 2018 in relation to Application (B) as filed by Qatar with the ICAO on 30 October 2017.

-27. Specifically, pursuant to Article 84 of the Chicago Convention, the Applicants appeal against the decision of the ICAO Council on the grounds that it:

-- (i) manifestly violated fundamental rules of due process and the right to be heard, in a manner so extreme as to render the proceedings devoid of any judicial character; - (ii) wrongly rejected the Applicants' preliminary objections to the competence of the ICAO Council to hear and adjudicate upon the disagreement submitted to it by Qatar relating to alleged violation of the Chicago Convention; and - (iii) consequently, wrongly affirmed that it was competent to rule upon the merits of that disagreement.
+- 28. Specifically, pursuant to Article II, Section 2, of the IASTA, and by reference to Article 84 of the Chicago Convention, the Applicants appeal against the decision of the ICAO Council on the grounds that it: - (i) manifestly violated fundamental rules of due process and the right to be heard, in a manner so extreme as to render the proceedings devoid of any judicial character; - (ii) wrongly rejected the Applicants' preliminary objections to the competence of the ICAO Council to hear and adjudicate upon the disagreement submitted to it by Qatar relating to alleged violation of the IASTA; and - (iii) consequently, wrongly affirmed that it was competent to rule upon the merits of that disagreement.